FloatStepper/FloatStepper/README.md

 *floaterMotion* (code structure based on *sixDoFRigidBodyMotion*)

 ## Requirements
-OpenFOAM-v2206 (may compile with later versions as well).
+OpenFOAM-v2206 to v2312.
-Only openfoam.com version is supported.
+Only openfoam.com versions supported.

 ## Installation
-1. Source OpenFOAM-v2206
+1. Source OpenFOAM-v2XYZ
 2. Execute `./Allwmake` from FloatStepper main directory
 3. (optional) To install MoorDyn coupling go to thirdparty/MoorDyn and execute the Allwmake script found there.